 Figures, illustrations, photographs and digital images

 - Figures, tables, graphs, etc., should be positioned according to the publication conventions of the discipline.
 Charts, graphs, maps, and tables that are larger than the standard page should be avoided unless absolutely necessary.
 Overlays must be meticulously positioned in the text.

 - Where graphs, illustrations, photographs, etc. fill an entire page, these pages can be numbered in sequence or left unnumbered (see Pagination).
 Legends or captions accompanying such full-page graphics must be presented on a separate page.

 Slides, tapes, diskettes, etc. are to be avoided if possible and can be included only if the student authorizes the reproduction of the thesis without them.

 Manuscript-Based (Article-Based) Theses

-- Just as in the traditional format, the thesis must be presented as a unified whole with respect to font size, line spacing and margin sizes (see thesis format).
+- be presented with uniform font size, line spacing, and margin sizes (see thesis format);

-- The thesis must conform to all other requirements listed under thesis components above.
+- conform to all other requirements listed under thesis components above;

 There is no specified number of manuscripts or articles required for a Master’s or a Doctoral thesis, nor is prior publication or acceptance for publication of the manuscripts a requirement.
 Publication or acceptance for publication of research results before presentation of the thesis in no way supersedes the University's evaluation and judgment of the work during the thesis examination process (i.e., it does not guarantee that the thesis will be found acceptable for the degree).